hyperledger/identus-cloud-agent/docs/general/authserver-oid4vci-contract.md

 ### Authorization Endpoint

-1. Authorization `scope` MUST be configured in the Authorization Server to the samse value as in Credential Issuer Metadata
+1. Authorization `scope` MUST be configured in the Authorization Server to the same value as in Credential Issuer Metadata
 2. The endpoint MUST accept the parameter `issuer_state` in the [__AuthorizationRequest__](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html#section-5.1.3-2.3) and recall this value in the subsequent call to __TokenEndpoint__

 ### Token Endpoint